Ruchita-0310/bioinformatics/comparative_genomics.md

 2. It will produce 5000+ .faa files which is important for interpretation of the result.
 # 5. tree_of_mags
 - The Tree of MAGs is important for several reasons:
- 1. it provides a way to study the diversity of microbial communities and their evolutionary relationships.
+ 1. It provides a way to study the diversity of microbial communities and their evolutionary relationships.
 This can help researchers understand how different microbial communities are related to one another, and how they have evolved over time.
- 2. the Tree of MAGs can be used to identify new microbial lineages that have not been previously described.
+ 2. Tree of MAGs can be used to identify new microbial lineages that have not been previously described.
 By comparing MAGs from different samples, researchers can identify novel clades of microorganisms that may have important ecological or biotechnological implications.
- 3. the Tree of MAGs can be used to study the functional capabilities of microbial communities.
+ 3. Tree of MAGs can be used to study the functional capabilities of microbial communities.
 By examining the presence or absence of specific genes or pathways across the phylogenetic tree, researchers can infer the functional capabilities of different microbial clades.
 This can help identify novel enzymes or pathways that may have biotechnological applications, such as in the production of biofuels or other bioproducts.
 ```
 tree_of_mags --dir /bio/data/Ruchita/cyano-faa
 ```
+**Results**
+This command will produce `concatenated_alignment` which is used on future analysis.
 # 6. IQ Tree
 1. IQ-TREE supports a wide range of evolutionary models
 2. All common substitution models for DNA, protein, codon, binary and morphological data with rate heterogeneity among sites